NUS-SNL/linkguardian/switch_impl/sigcomm23-ae/README.md

 count    5000.000  5000.000    5000.000
 ```

+The 3 columns correspond to the 3 experiment runs: no protection, protection with LinkGuardian, and protection with LinkGuardianNB.
 This result should be qualitatively similar to that presented in the paper and should show a clear reduction in the tail FCTs with LinkGuardian and LinkGuardianNB.

 ### Running the RDMA FCT experiment
 TBA: We are in the process of setting up the RDMA sender/receiver in the AE testbed setup.
 We will update this section soon!